DyuthiVivek/P2-Image-Effects-Project/README.md

     4. exception - Definition of the IllegalParameterException class
     5. libraryInterfaces - Interface to the native C++ method to apply the effects
     6. model - Contains definition of the LogModel class, which defines how the logs are to be saved
-    7. service - Contains PhotoEffectService.java (calls the C++ interface code) and LoggingService.java (deals with logs)
+    7. service - Contains PhotoEffectService.java (calls the apply function of each effect) and LoggingService.java (deals with logs)
     8. utils - Contains functions to process the image
     9. `ImageEffectApplication.java` - main to run Spring Boot application